franskloet/aws-tools/README.md

 # Apply default S3 list policy to group
 aws-create-group-policy developers

-# Give the group access to a shared bucket
+# Give the group read-only access to a shared bucket (using default tenant)
-aws-add-group-bucket-policy developers shared-data read
+aws-add-group-bucket-policy developers shared-data "" "" read

 # Add users to the group
 aws-add-user-to-group alice developers